 Depending on which study you look at, the failure rate for approved innovation projects is between 50-80%.
 In other words, most attempts to be innovative will fall flat on their face and ultimately most big organisations do not like failure.
 It costs money and, if not handled properly, can damage reputations.
 As such, many innovation programmes face being shut down before they’ve had a chance to really prove their worth.
 But how can organisations prevent this from happening?

 By thinking of the innovation process as a continuous wave of incremental innovations, rather than just one dramatic leap.
 Not only does this spread the risk, generating predictable returns but it also allows dramatically new products, concepts or ways of working to be tested on a smaller scale and adjusted accordingly before being rolled out.

 I happen to think that the government’s vastly under-publicised and under-celebrated Digital Service team has been doing a fantastic job of this behind the scenes.
 Particularly with the development of Gov.uk, the single domain used by hundreds of departments and agencies to publicise important information, replacing the multitude of separate, siloed websites.
 Replacing DirectGov and Business Link alone saved more than £60 million a year.
 And I know from a user experience perspective I certainly find it much easier to find information I need about the next bank holiday, child benefit and business taxes.

 Since the success of this transition has now been proved – from both a financial, operational and user experience standpoint- the government is now scaling the same innovative principles up to build Government as a Platform.
 As with websites, departmental Infrastructure will no longer be siloed but instead become a common core of shared digital systems, technology and processes on which it’s easy to build brilliant, user-centric government services.
 This video explains its building block principle very clearly

-To find out how idea management can benefit governmental institutions, take a look at our guide by clicking the button below.
+To find out how idea management can benefit governmental institutions, take a look at our page.